How quickly did TechInsights migrate its content to Hygraph?

 Searchability and Discoverability

 Content was often difficult to locate, even when it existed.
 Users would frequently request analysis that TechInsights had already published.
-"Nine times out of that, out of ten, it was there.
+"Nine times out of ten, it was there.
 The problem was that users weren't finding the content that they were looking for," Hussein explained.
 "Then finding content once and then disappearing for six months does not help us achieve our internal targets."
 This lack of discoverability also impacted user engagement.

 Manual, Static, and Duplicative Processes